Welcome to Our Blog - Camino de Madrid

-When we set out around 8:30 am it was already another bright, warm, sunny day.
+When we set out around 8:30 AM it was already another bright, warm, sunny day.
 As we crossed back over the busy highway the Guadarrama Mountains stood out in sharp relief against the cloudless blue sky, looking much more three-dimensional than they did yesterday evening.
-We made our way through the roundabout, and began our walk down the wide, sandy dirt pathway which follows what are known as the Cañadas or Via Pecuarius.
+We made our way through the roundabout and began our walk down the wide, sandy dirt pathway which follows what is known as the Cañadas or Via Pecuarius.

 Although we could see the highway in the distance, and hear the occasional sounds of airplanes flying overhead, the fields around us were filled with the sounds of birdsong.
 The hedgerows, pines, and shrubs were hopping with birds, and overhead hawks and kites soared in the bright blue sky.